-The Psychology Clinic is a service for adults, children and adolescents.
+The Psychology Clinic is a service for adults, families, children and adolescents.
 Individual and group programs are offered generally for a one-hour session per week, in comfortable surroundings away from the main teaching areas where privacy can be assured.

-Programs at the clinic are designed to help people with:
+Individual and family interventions at the clinic are designed to help people with:

 - Generalised Anxiety Disorder